Mount Carmel Convent

-Mount Carmel Convent is a heritage-listed former Roman Catholic convent at 199 Bay Terrace, Wynnum, City of Brisbane, Queensland, Australia.
+Mount Carmel Convent is a heritage-listed Roman Catholic former convent at 199 Bay Terrace, Wynnum, City of Brisbane, Queensland, Australia.
 It was designed by Hall & Dods and built in 1915 by William Richard Juster.
 It was added to the Queensland Heritage Register on 27 August 1999.

+The building operated as a convent from 1915 until 2011 and has subsequently been sold and renovated as a residence with bed-and-breakfast accommodation.